KeithPallo/KRR_final_project/README.md

 `(quarterSuggestionTwo ?course1 ?course2 ?course3 IntroductiontoArtificialIntelligence-Fall2018 MachineLearning-Fall2018 (WinterQuarterFn (AcademicYearFn NorthwesternUniversity (YearFn 2018))))`

 - **Scenario 7** <br/>
-I really liked The Design of Technological Tools for Thinking and Learning.
+I really liked *The Design of Technological Tools for Thinking and Learning*.
 What are some courses that might be taught by professors who have a similar background? <br />
 Example Query: <br />
 `(similarResearchGroup TheDesignofTechnologicalToolsforThinkingandLearning-Winter2018 ?newCourse (SpringQuarterFn (AcademicYearFn NorthwesternUniversity (YearFn 2018))))`